Amrita University B.Tech 2026

 Candidates from the SC/ST Category are also required to meet certain qualifying marks for admission to NITs, IIITs and GFTIs.
 However, it is important to note that there is a relaxation of 10% for SC/ST candidates.
 This means that SC/ST candidates have to secure at least 65% marks in the class 12 exam to be eligible for admission to NITs, IIITs and GFTIs.

-NTA will release the JEE Main official notification online.
+NTA has released the JEE Main official notification online.
 As per the information bulletin, the 75% criteria for droppers still applies.
 The 75% criteria for JEE 2026 will apply to the droppers as well.
 The authority has not removed the 75% criteria for JEE 2026 droppers.

-The NTA will release the eligibility criteria along with the JEE Main information brochure.
+The NTA has released the eligibility criteria along with the JEE Main information brochure.
 The JEE Main eligibility criteria provide the minimum conditions required to appear for the exam.
 Students have to check the eligibility before filling out the JEE Main application form.
 The JEE eligibility is as follows:

 Passed class 12 or equivalent exam in 2024 or 2025.